MileHacker Logo

 Extreme Summer Temperatures: The heat poses a serious health risk.
 Plan activities for early mornings or late evenings.
 Drink plenty of water and wear protective clothing.

 Dust Storms: Common during dry months.
-They reduce visibility and cause respiratory discomfort.
+They reduce sight and cause respiratory discomfort.
 Carry a scarf to cover your face.
 Monsoonal Rains: These cause temporary disruptions to travel and localized waterlogging in low-lying areas.
 Roads may become slippery.
 For comfortable outdoor activities, visit between October and March.
 Always check the weather forecast close to your travel dates.

 Low Season